hectorip/TheDojoMXBlog/index.md

 author_profile: false
 ---

-# welcome to The DojoMX blog
+# The Dojo MX :: Blog

 This will be the blog for the marvelous dojo.